MicrosoftDocs/sql-docs/docs/reporting-services/report-server-sharepoint/deploy-report-viewer-web-part.md

 ### Remove the web part from Site settings

-Retracting the solution does not remove the Report Viewer web part from the list of web parts within your SharePoint site.
+Retracting the solution doesn't remove the Report Viewer web part from the list of web parts within your SharePoint site.
 To remove the Report Viewer web part, do the following.

 1. In your SharePoint site, select the **gear** icon in the upper left and select **Site Settings**.